-Not only can an ex wife or husband claim a portion of money that existed within the marriage (eg if there were joint savings) – but, more importantly, they can also make a claim on future earnings or financial windfalls.
+Not only can an ex-wife or husband claim a portion of the money that existed within the marriage (eg if there were joint savings) – but, more importantly, they can also make a claim on future earnings or financial windfalls.

 For example, in the case of Wyatt v Vince, future business success by one party meant that their former spouse could claim money many years after divorce – see below.